John Marshall Hamilton: Biography

-John Marshall Hamilton was born in Union County, Ohio near Richwood on May 28, 1847.
-He moved with his family to Roberts Township, Marshall County, Illinois when he was seven years old.
+Hamilton was born in Union County, Ohio, near Richwood on May 28, 1847.
+He moved with his family to Roberts Township, Marshall County, Illinois, when he was seven years old.
 Hamilton first became involved with politics at a young age, joining the Republican Wide Awakes in 1861 at the age of thirteen.
 Hamilton's unit was called into action as the 77th Illinois Volunteer Infantry Regiment, but Hamilton could not serve because of his young age.
 Hamilton studied at a school in Henry in the meantime.
 In 1864, when Hamilton was seventeen years old, he enlisted in the 141st Illinois Volunteer Infantry Regiment during the U.S. Civil War.

 After his unit was mustered out, he attended Ohio Wesleyan University.
 He became a teacher in Henry, but was forced to resign after only a year due to poor health.
 While recovering, Hamilton studied law in his free time.
 Seeking a place to study law, he turned to Bloomington, Illinois.
 Hamilton took a temporary position as Professor of Latin at Illinois Wesleyan University.
 While there, Hamilton studied law with Weldon, Tipton & Benjamin and was admitted to the bar in 1870.
 He married Helen Williams in 1871.
 Hamilton served for several years as an attorney in Bloomington in a practice with J. H. Rowell until he was elected to the Illinois Senate as a Republican in 1876.